AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++How do I access my courses in Learning Manager?

 1. Log in to Learning Manager as a learner.
-If you forgot password, click&nbsp;**Forgot** password&nbsp;link provided in the login page to get it back to your email id.
+If you forgot password, click **Forgot** password link provided in the login page to get it back to your email id.
 1. Once you log in, you can see the COURSES tab at the top.
-Click&nbsp;**COURSES&nbsp;**tab to display the list of courses assigned to you.
+Click **COURSES **tab to display the list of courses assigned to you.

 +++